OpenTechFund/secure-chat/roadmap.md

 ## Key management

 Any attempt to make public-key cryptography easy on the user will necessitate more advanced software logic to automate proper maintenance of keys.
-If Key management is fairly straightforward, until something goes wrong.
+Key management is fairly straightforward, until something goes wrong.
 The tricky part of the key manager is deciding how to handle key revocation, resolving key conflicts, and replacing a key with a new version.

 Requirements: